department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2023-07-Toxic-Exposure/conversation-guide.md

 *Follow-up questions:*

 - Are you familiar with the phrase “toxic exposure”?
-What do you know about it?
+- What do you know about it?
 - Where did you learn about it?
-- Does this hint text help you?

-### No follow-up screen
+### No follow-up screen (only if user clicked "No")

 *Allow participant to look at and answer the question on the screen.*

 *Follow-up:*

-- Is there anything confusing about the message here?If so, please explain.
+- Is there anything confusing about the message here?
+If so, please explain.
 - Does this screen change your mind about your answer?
 Why or why not?
+- Did you notice the link to "Learn more about toxic exposure"?
+What would you expect if you clicked that?

 What would you do next?